 Meet Dr. Jennifer

-Dr. Jennifer is a Naturopathic doctor who focuses on whole health and promoting balance in the body.
-Jennifer has a passion for medicine and being a health detective.
-She spent many years expanding her knowledge base of holistic medicine practices as well as traditional approaches.
+Dr. Jennifer is a Naturopathic Doctor from Compassionate Care Medical Professionals who focuses on whole health and promoting balance in the body.
+Jennifer has a passion for medicine and being a health detective and has spent many years expanding her knowledge base of holistic medicine practices as well as traditional approaches.
 Jennifer loves research and focuses on evidence-based medicine for her treatment suggestions; what she enjoys most is spending one on one time with her patients.
 Helping patients improve their quality of life is her passion.
 Prior to becoming a doctor, Jennifer was a massage therapist and Reiki master for over a decade, giving her hands-on experience with physical and energy medicine.
 She still incorporates these skills into her practice today, helping her patients heal and thrive on every level.

 Dr. Jennifer has influenced many lives and loves spreading compassion to family, friends, clients, patients and even strangers.
 She is a positive light for others and truly listens to her patients.
 Jennifer takes pride in guiding others towards a better understanding of their body and meets each patient where they are on their unique health journey.